-Capacity will increase from 100 animals entering the program to 250 animals over 3-year intervals and the number of bison transferred to new areas each year will increase on average from 30 to 80 animals.
+Capacity will increase from 100 animals entering the program to 280 animals over the next 4 years and the number of bison transferred to new areas each year will increase on average from 30 to 80 animals.
 By 2023 this could result in almost 400 wild Yellowstone bison being diverted from slaughter.
 By 2024 these bison will be ready for transport to other tribal or conservation herds.

 The donations provided by Yellowstone Forever’s supporters and other donors will also fund additional water infrastructure at the facility, which is necessary to support the new pens.
 The expansion will also include a low-stress testing corral to support the increased testing that comes with more animals.